-The most famous restorative waters are at the Moree Artesian Aquatic Centre in Moree, a charming town in northwest NSW.
-The delightful town of Narrabri is scenic drive south along the Newell Highway and near many natural attractions, including the spectacular Mount Kaputar National Park.
+The mineral-rich waters are loved for their therapeutic properties.
+The most famous hot spa is the Moree Artesian Aquatic Centre in Moree, a charming town in northwest NSW.
+The delightful town of Narrabri is a scenic drive south and near the Mount Kaputar National Park.

 The natural wonders of the Moree and Narrabri area are spectacular.
-You can experience these amazing attractions on outdoor adventures, including camping, hiking, mountain biking, fishing and canoeing.
-Yarrie Lake is popular for swimming, fishing and boating and is near the vast Pilliga Forest.
+These incredible attractions can be experienced on outdoor adventures, including camping, hiking, mountain biking, fishing and canoeing.
+Near the Pilliga Forest, Yarrie Lake is popular for swimming, fishing and boating.

-You’ll find many more captivating attractions in the towns, from the beautifully restored art deco buildings in Moree to theatre and shows at the Crossing Theatre in Narrabri.
-You can discover more about the Universe at the world-leading CSIRO Australia Telescope Compact Array near Narrabri.
+You’ll find many things to do in the two towns, from admiring the beautifully restored art deco buildings in Moree to watching theatre and shows at the Crossing Theatre in Narrabri.
+Learn all about the Universe at CSIRO’s world-leading Australia Telescope Compact Array in Narrabri.

-Rich alluvial soils support cotton, wheat, lamb, beef, olives, vineyards and pecans.
-You’ll be intrigued with tours of the largest pecan farm in the Southern Hemisphere and cotton farms.
-The vibrant events calendar includes agricultural shows and delicious Moree on a Plate Food and Wine Festival.
+Rich alluvial soils support the production of cotton, wheat, lamb, beef, olives, wine grapes and pecans.
+You can take a tour of cotton farms and the largest pecan farm in the Southern Hemisphere.
+A vibrant events calendar includes the Moree on a Plate Food and Wine Festival.